How to structure service pages

 Step 6: Include a compelling (not salesy) CTA

 Add a CTA that guides visitors toward the next step, whether it's contacting you, requesting a quote, or scheduling a consultation.
 Keep it light and direct.
-The next steps of the user journey need to be defined, but for the basics, you can have an enquiry form for this.
+The next steps of the user journey need to be defined, but for the basics, you can have an inquiry form for this.

 Tips: